 Council has developed a five-year Waste and Resource Recovery Strategy which aims to achieve a 50% diversion of waste from landfill by 2024 and the continuous improvement in the way Council manages the waste generated within the community.

-In 2017 and 2018, Council undertook work to understand the public value of its waste services.
-Identified through the research, waste management services are recognised within the community as being co-produced with Council.
+Waste management services are recognised within the community as being co-produced with Council.
 In other words, the success of waste management relies on community member contribution.
-It was discovered during this research that typically individuals genuinely wanted to do the right thing for waste disposal but there were barriers in doing this effectively.
+Identified through research during 2017 and 2018, it was discovered that typically individuals genuinely wanted to do the right thing for waste disposal but there were barriers in doing this effectively.

 To be in the best position to divert waste from landfill and reduce barriers for community contribution, Council intends to introduce progressive ways to manage waste to landfill through the strategy focus areas of: Materials Recovery; Education; Environmental Compliance and Value-for-Money.

 A total of 28 actions have been identified within the strategy focus areas for delivery over the five year period between 2019 and 2024.
 More information can be found by reading Council’s Waste and Resource Recovery Strategy.

 The key aims of the Waste and Resource Recovery Strategy are to:

 - Achieve 50% diversion of waste from landfill by 2024/25;

 - Achieve a 90% Pass Rate in the recycling bin audits by the end of the strategy; and

 - Achieve 100% legislative compliance.